-- Everyone aged from 9 years up to their 27th birthday, can receive HPV immunisation FREE as part of the Ministry of Health's HPV Immunisation Programme. - Gardasil 9 is offered to year 8 students (12 year olds), of all genders, in participating schools through a funded school-based vaccination programme. - For everyone aged 9-26 years (inclusive) who do not get vaccinated at school, Gardasil is available free of charge through their GP or Health Care Provider.
+- Everyone aged from 9 years up to their 27th birthday can receive HPV immunisation FREE as part of the Ministry of Health's HPV Immunisation Programme.
+This includes non-residents under the age of 18. - Gardasil 9 is offered to students in Year 7 or 8 in participating schools, through a funded school-based vaccination programme. - For everyone aged 9-26 years (inclusive) who do not get vaccinated at school, Gardasil 9 is available free of charge through their health care provider.